 For perennial crops, on a plot, the crop borne by the destroyed plant material (β) is considered destroyed as well.
-The crop loss (α) on the undamaged plant material (1 - β) is then determined.
-The table 3 synthesizes the processes

-475 identified with experts which contribute to yield loss (α) or quality loss (γ) for annual and perennial crops.
-The table 5 illustrates for the apple crop how the processes were associated with yield loss.
-In addition to yield losses, flooding can cause a deterioration in the quality of the remaining fruit (e.g. the roots are less sensitive during dormancy).
-Uprooting largely depends on the flow speed.
-For each process reduced shelf-life potential) and generate a lower selling price.
-Based on the interviews with experts, it was considered for the example of apples that the
+The crop loss (α) on the undamaged plant material ($1-\beta$) is then determined.
+The table 2 synthesizes the processes identified with experts which contribute to yield loss (α) or quality loss (γ) for annual and perennial crops.
+The table 4 illustrates for the apple crop how the processes were associated with yield loss.
+In addition to yield losses, flooding can cause a deterioration in the quality of the remaining fruit (e.g. reduced shelf-life potential) and generate a lower selling price.
+Based on the interviews with experts, it was considered for the example of apples that the selling price (P_u) is reduced by 10% when the flooding occurs at the maturity stage with a height of more than 80 cm and a duration of more than two days.
+This effect is added to the loss of yield as described in equation 11.